alunduil/zfs-replicate/CONTRIBUTING.md

    change

-For small changes, feel free to use the in GitHub editor or skip running the tests locally (they'll be double checkeed in the pull request automatically).
+For small changes, feel free to use the in GitHub editor or skip running the tests locally (they'll be double checked in the pull request automatically).

 Small change examples: